-gressional intent, may not be supported by a plain reading of the statute, may violate the Administrative Procedure Act, and may be entitled to little or no deference.
-The Appropriations Act confirms Congress's intent in favor of taxpayers as discussed in the next section.
-Absent the Appropriations Act becoming law or additional congressional action, we anticipate borrowers will be forced to make a difficult decision: to not take the deductions at all; take the deductions without further support; take the deductions after securing requisite opinion letters; take the deductions and disclose on Form 8275, Disclosure Statement; or file an original return without taking the deductions and subsequently file a protective claim for refund to preserve the position.
+The IRS's position relies upon Notice 2020-32, which disallows deductions for expenses forgiven as part of a PPP loan.
+We previously addressed Notice 2020-32 in IRS Undermines Congressional Intent for Payroll Protection Program Loans, in which we posited that the IRS's position appears contrary to Congressional intent, may not be supported by a plain reading of the statute, may violate the Administrative Procedure Act, and may be entitled to little or no deference.
+Congress has yet to pass legislation clarifying its position, but may do so as part of the much discussed Covid-19 relief measures being considered.
+Absent Congressional action, we anticipate borrowers will be forced to make a difficult decision: to not take the deductions at all; take the deductions without further support; take the deductions after securing requisite opinion letters; take the deductions and disclose on Form 8275, Disclosure Statement; or file an original return without taking the deductions and subsequently file a protective claim for refund to preserve the position.